 Appealing Academic Dismissal

 Deadline for electronic submission to firstname.lastname@example.org is January 5, 2014, at 11:59 pm.

 Students who feel a dismissal decision is not warranted or who experienced significant mitigating circumstances that impacted their ability to reach good standing may appeal their dismissal decision.
 For dismissals that occurred as a result of the Fall 2014 end-of-term review, the last day to submit a Dismissal Appeal will be Monday, January 5, 2015 at 11:59 PM.
 Please plan accordingly.
 NO late appeals will be accepted.

 The committee will heavily weigh the following information when determining whether a dismissal will be reversed:

 - Cumulative GPA must have increased since being placed on Academic Probation.

-- You must demonstrate and document significant mitigating circumstances beyond your control that impacted academic performance.
+- Demonstration and documentation of significant mitigating circumstances beyond the student’s control that impacted academic performance.
 Poor performance alone is not considered a mitigating circumstance.